-It all starts with the aesthetics of email template design.
-Images, fonts, color palettes, copy – all of these elements make up for a good email.
-If your design is well thought of, it will boost your email open rate.
+The aesthetics of an email template offer and includes Images, fonts, color like black, palettes, copy – all of these elements to make up for a good email.
+If your content is well thought of, it will boost your email open rate.

-1. Settling for a Non-Responsive Email Template
+1. Settling for a Non-Responsive Email Editor Template

 2. Pre-header and Header Size is more than 150 px